Clayton Wesley Uniting Church: First church building

+Second church building

 The congregation had grown to such an extent that a new, larger church building was called for, to be erected in front of the existing building.
 Promised donations from E. T Smith, Gilbert Wood and others would meet around half the cost.
 A design by Cumming & Davies (whose previous work included the College Park Congregational Church) for a building 66 x 50 ft seating 560 people was accepted and the foundation stone was laid by E. T. Smith on 27 June 1882.
 The building was completed and officially opened on 17 May 1883.
 The spire, at 125 ft was the tallest in the colony.

 The old building became the Church Hall.
 The Sunday school also grew in numbers, and a Young Men's Society and Young Christians' Union were founded and flourished.
 Hope resigned in August 1890, after sixteen years at Clayton.